 A warm welcome

 I’ve stayed in many homestays all over the world, some fairly basic and some that felt more like I was staying in a hotel.
-In Sri Lanka however, I was treated as a welcome guest throughout my stay at a colonial home.
-On arrival, I immediately felt relaxed and at home.
-I was greeted by my smiling host, Suzy and a refreshing mango juice unlike any I have ever tasted before.
+In Sri Lanka however, I was treated as a welcome houseguest throughout my stay at this beautiful colonial residence belonging to a family who had called it home for generations.
+On arrival, I immediately felt relaxed and at ease.
+Suzy, my my smiling host, greeted me with a refreshing mango juice so fresh it was unlike any I had ever tasted before.

 Exploring the home

 The homestay was located high up in the hills that surround Kandy’s city centre.
-My room, one of just four, had two large comfortable double beds with beautiful wall hangings and a huge yet basic bathroom complete with walk-in shower.
-There was a little bar inside the garden shed which I guess they opened up when more guests were staying.
-As I wandered freely around the grounds, the dad chatted to me about his life and I think he really missed his children who were living away.
+My room, one of just four, had two large comfortable double beds with beautiful wall hangings and a basic, yet huge, bathroom, complete with walk-in shower.
+There was a little bar inside the garden shed which they open up when more guests are staying – just me on this occasion though!
+As I wandered freely around the grounds, the dad chatted to me about his life and his children who were living away.
+I think he really missed them as he properly took me under his wing.
 He explained the different plants to me and showed me all the unusual types of fruit and vegetables that they grow themselves on their terraces.
 Talk about fresh!
-Later that evening I was treated to a delicious home cooked dinner of wild boar curry in the moonlit garden.
+Later that evening I was treated to a delicious home cooked dinner of green jackfruit curry (Polos) in the moonlit garden.

 An early start…but it was worth it!